 Although means-tested grants in the 1980s helped some residents to upgrade their homes, many properties remained unmortgageable and continued to appeal largely to private investors.
 Housing conditions deteriorated significantly over the 1980s & 1990s.
 This, plus the high proportion of poorly managed private rented homes, led the estate into serious decline and gave it a bad reputation within Stoke-on-Trent.
 The loss of the mining industry only made things worse, leading to increased unemployment on the estate.

 The Transformation Story

 After years of campaigning about the estate’s poor housing, poor image and depressed housing market, Coalville Residents Association joined forces with Stoke-on-Trent City Council and registered social landlord Riverside, to form the Coalville Partnership and try to effect change in the area.

 Compendium Living also maintained a fully staffed on-site information centre during the first 5 years of the project.
 This was the period of greatest upheaval, with demolition, re-housing and building taking place.
 Through this base, our project staff were fully accessible to local people 5 days a week, during this time.
-We also worked closely with the Residents’ Association to support a variety of community, educational and employment initiatives to maximise the value of our investment in the estate for local people.
+We also worked closely with the Residents’ Association to support a variety of community, educational and employment initiatives.
+Working with them, we helped lever approximately £140k of external funding into the area for socio-economic projects.
+This brought added benefits to local people, as well as maximising the value of our investment in the estate.

 At Weston Heights we also piloted a purchaser-led flexible tenure approach in partnership with housing association Riverside.
 We earmarked a number of plots for this flexible approach, enabling people to select a home and then choose the right financial and tenure package to suit their circumstances.
 The Audit Commission highlighted this initiative as ‘Positive practice’ within their 2009 HMR Performance Review.